cgross/angular-soft-forms/README.md

 <input type="text" cg-soft="{resize:true}"></div>
 ```

+* resize - When resize is true, the size of the input will be dynamically altered to match the width of the input's text.
+This matches the in-place editing behavior that many users may be used to.
+When resize is true, it is recommended that you apply a minimun and maximum to the input.

-Pass in `required:true` to cg-soft to make the default placeholder text slightly red to indicate required fields (doesn't perform validation):
+* required - Add `required:true` to cg-soft to make the default placeholder text slightly red to indicate required fields (doesn't perform validation):

 ```html
 <input type="text" cg-soft="{required:true}"></div>
 ```

-* resize - When resize is true, the size of the input will be dynamically altered to match the width of the input's text.
-This matches the in-place editing behavior that many users may be used to.
-When resize is true, it is recommended that you apply a minimun and maximum to the input.

 ### cg-change